GenericMappingTools/GMTjl_doc/tutorials/mosaics/mosaics.md

 \end{examplefig}

 But when it comes to image real small areas the BoundingBox trick no longer works because it normally is ... too small.
-We must than use the alternative, which is to specify the number of neighbor tiles arround the obtained address.
+We must than use the alternative, which is to specify the number of neighbor tiles around the obtained address.
 And here we must specify the zoom level manually.

-Example of a high resolution map over the S. Peters Piazza, Vatican.
+Example of a high-resolution map over the S. Peters Piazza, Vatican.

 \begin{examplefig}{}
 ```julia